Should I Buy Life Insurance With a Long-Term Care Rider?

 Should I purchase a combo life insurance policy?

-There are several factors to consider when deciding whether a combo life insurance policy — or a policy with an LTC rider — is right for you.
-Most importantly, if you do use the LTC rider, you will directly reduce the amount of money your loved ones will receive from the policy after you die.
-As a result, combo life insurance policy should not be your sole life insurance policy if you need income protection, like paying for a mortgage or college tuition.
-Combo policies are specifically designed to be paired with permanent life insurance to cover long-term care needs.
-If you need simple death benefit coverage, then we would suggest a term life insurance policy, which is a significantly cheaper option.
+As a result, a combo life insurance policy should not be your sole life insurance policy if you need income protection, such as paying for a mortgage or college tuition.
+Combo policies are designed to be paired with permanent life insurance to cover long-term care needs.
+If you need simple death benefit coverage, a term life insurance policy would be better and much cheaper.

 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.